mscwilson/bookmarks/README.md

 A simple bookmarks manager, using the Ruby web framework Sinatra with a PostgreSQL database.
 Users can save URLs they like for future reference, and also comment on them to easily remember what they're for.

 ### Description
 As part of the [Makers Academy](https://makers.tech) coding bootcamp (week 4 of 12), we were challenged to create a web app to store bookmarks.
 The majority of this repo was written using alternating pair programming.
-The other contributors were RTurney and MegGosnell.
+The other contributors were [Reeshul](https://github.com/Reeshul), [LouisWicks](https://github.com/louiswicks), [SalarGhotaslo](https://github.com/SalarGhotaslo), [HughCavanagh](https://github.com/hacaravan), and [Glykeria](https://github.com/GlykeriaStr).

 The goal was to learn about databases, SQL, and understand how they fit into the Model-View-Controller pattern.